needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/features/face-tracking.md

 This sample is available on ARKit only and uses the front-facing (selfie) camera.

-<a id="eye-lasers"></a>
+<a id="eye-poses"></a>

-## Eye lasers, eye poses, and fixation point scenes (ARKit)
+## Eye poses and fixation point scenes (ARKit)

-The `Eye Lasers`, `Eye Poses`, and `Fixation Point` scenes demonstrate eye and fixation point tracking.
+The `Eye Poses` and `Fixation Point` scenes demonstrate eye and fixation point tracking.

 Eye tracking produces a pose (position and rotation) for each eye in the detected face.
 The fixation point is the point the face is looking at (fixated upon).
-The eye lasers sample uses the eye pose to draw laser beams emitted from the detected face.

 ### Requirements